-Summary - We have compared our heuristics in different experimental scenarios.
+Summary - We have compared our heuristics over a range of experimental scenarios.
 In general, DF-CKPTW leads to the best results, which in practice would translate to shorter makespans.
 DF-CKPTC performs well in some cases.
-These performance differences depend on the structure of the DAG, and can likely only be discovered empirically as done in this section.
-Overall our best heuristics, which rely on the computation of the expected makespan given in Section 4.2, lead to significantly better results than the baseline CKPTALWS and CKPTNVR approaches.
-Taking into account the structure of the DAG is important, which is highlighted by the poor results of the CKPTPER heuristic.
+These performance differences depend on the structure of the DAG (CKPTW performs better for fork-joins while CKPTC performs better for linear chains).
+These differences can be discovered empirically, as done in this section, or perhaps by analyzing the underlying shape of the DAG.

+Overall, the heuristics that rely on the computation of the expected makespan given in Section 5 lead to significantly better results than the baseline CKPTALWS and CKPTNVR approaches.
+A significant, if expected finding, is that taking into account the structure of the DAG is important, as highlighted by the poor results of the CKPTPER heuristic.